-When deciding if a doctorate is right for you, it’s important to know there are some career paths that require getting a PhD, DNP, or EdD.
+When deciding if a doctorate is right for you, it’s important to know that there are some career paths that require getting a PhD, DNP, or EdD.
 Most of these careers—especially those that require a PhD—are research-oriented, so you have to be ready to push the limits of your own knowledge in a very specific or particular area.
 You’ll be able to make your own discoveries, and you’ll have the power to create a ripple effect with your research.

-The more you’re willing to explore new arenas with your research, the more you’ll be able to advance your field, whether that’s in health care, cultural studies, education, engineering, technology, or any other arena.
+The more you’re willing to explore new arenas with your research, the more you’ll be able to advance in your field, whether that’s in health care, cultural studies, education, engineering, technology, or any other arena.